 |An Early Road used by a LOT of Critters

 one was.
-This one road served pioneers, stage coach lines (the Butterfield
+This one road served pioneers, stage coach lines (the Butterfield Overland being the

-from Kansas Territory to Texas.
+Kansas Territory to Texas.
 In Texas, this trail was called "Preston Road," as its official survey

 from 1843 began at Preston Point on the Red River, then terminated south at Cedar Springs

 (now an intersection in downtown Dallas).
-In Indian Territory (today's
+In Indian Territory (today's Oklahoma), the Shawnee

-driven east to New Orleans through heavy timber and thick underbrush.
-But when the
+east to New Orleans through heavy timber and thick underbrush.
+But when the Pacific Railroad

-Their drives started in south Texas, wound their way through Austin and Waco, and crossed the
+drives started in south Texas, wound their way through Austin and Waco, and crossed the

 |Most cattle trails are quite famous.
 You've got your Chisholm and Great Western and